Agartala: History

 The Agartala Municipality was established during the reign of Maharaja Bir Chandra Manikya (1862–1896) within an area of 3 sqmi having a population of only 875 by a royal proclamation in the last part of 1871.
 A.W.S.
 Power, the first British political agent for Tipperah was also appointed as the Chairman of the Agartala Municipality in 1872 who held office from 1872 to 1873.
 The municipality located at the crossing of latitude N 23 –50' and longitude E 91-17' covering 3 km2 area during that period.

-Bir Bikram Kishore Debbarman is called the founder of the planned city of Agartala.
-He had gone on a tour to the United Kingdom and was so impressed at the architecture that he started planning similar township in Agartala.
+Bir Bikram Manikya Debbarma is called the founder of the planned city of Agartala.
+He had gone on a tour to the United Kingdom and was so impressed by the architecture that he started planning a similar township in Agartala.
 During the 1940s the town was re-organised in a planned manner with new roads and a market building.

-The estimated population of Agartala was 5,22,603 in 2014 after the municipal expansion (189,327 in the 2001 census).
+The estimated population of Agartala was 522,603 in 2014 after the municipal expansion (189,327 in the 2001 census).

 From 1901 to 1971 the city did not experience notable progress in infrastructure development with only an 8 km2 of area but 1981 saw Agartala expanding and increasing its connectivity as well as businesses in various fields, the city area expanding to 58.84 km2, greater Agartala is planned as of 2011 with an additional of 92 km2.
 Agartala had a different type of history from the earlier times of the epic days as it was a princely state and was connected with Bangladesh.
 Though the East India Company had not arrived in the princely capital of the state but they always remained in a certain in capturing and ruling.
 The East India Company had set their base of North East India in the Assam province with Shillong as their capital.

-The Nobel laureate Indian (Bengali) poet Rabindranath Tagore or Robindronath Thakur visited the city multiple times and built a house that still exists.
+Indian Nobel laureate and poet Rabindranath Tagore visited the city multiple times and built a house that still exists.
 The historical book Rajmala contains incidents and historical stories of Agartala.